jacksleight/laravel-omni/README.md

 These are intentional differences in the way Omni components behave compared to normal Blade or Livewire components.

-* Standard component protected properties will be filled from tag attributes and parameter arrays.
-* Standard component protected properties are available in the template scope.
 * Individual attributes are not set as variables in the template scope.
 * Conditionally rendering components by implementing `shouldRender` is not supported.